 Reviews of the Best Potting Soil for Indoor Plants

 Miracle Gro has a great reputation in the world of planting and it’s easy to see why.

 The potting mix is affordable and can feed your plants for up to six months.
 It can be used straight from the bag so is easy to use with no wastage.

-The Miracle Gro indoor potting soil mix contains coconut coir which retains water as well as releasing any excess water from the soil.
+The Miracle Gro potting soil contains coconut coir, which adds a great balance for water retention and releasing any excess water from the soil.

 It is made from Canadian sphagnum peat moss and has large cell structures that allow it to absorb air and water just like a sponge.

-The indoor potting soil mix by Miracle Gro has been blended so that it can be used on a wide variety of houseplants.
+The Miracle Gro product has been blended so that it can be used on a wide variety of houseplants.
 It can be used in different conditions throughout your home and gives great results.

 - Easy to use.

 - Good value.